Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 Finbuckle.MultiTenant is simple to get started with.
-Below is a sample app configured to use the subdomain as the tenant identifier and the app's [configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) ( most likely from a`appsettings.json` file) as the source of tenant details.
+Below is a sample app configured to use the subdomain as the tenant identifier and the app's [configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) ( most likely from an `appsettings.json` file) as the source of tenant details.

 ```csharp
 using Finbuckle.MultiTenant;